ex1nhatvh/exment-manual/docs/install_aws_single.md

 ~~~

 - Check the installable PHP versions.
-※If a version other than PHP8.2 is enabled, disable it.
+※If a version other than PHP8.3 is enabled, disable it.

 ~~~
-sudo amazon-linux-extras | grep php
+sudo dnf search php
 ~~~

-- Once you have confirmed php8.2, install it.
+- Once you have confirmed php8.3, install it.

 ~~~
-sudo amazon-linux-extras install -y php8.2
+sudo yum install -y php8.3
 ~~~

 - Install other required libraries.

 ~~~
 sudo yum install -y httpd git
-sudo yum -y install php-pecl-zip.x86_64 php-xml.x86_64 php-mbstring.x86_64 php-gd.x86_64 php-sodium.x86_64 php-dom.x86_64
+sudo yum -y install php-zip php-xml php-mbstring php-gd php-sodium php-dom
 ~~~

 - Execute the following command to start Apache and configure automatic startup settings.